NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 <code>backup.filesystem.tag</code> serves the exact same purpose as <code>backup.openldap.tag</code>.

-<code>backup.filesystem.path</code> is path to a directory or a file or symbolic link to backup.
+<code>backup.filesystem.path</code> is path to a directory, file or symbolic link to backup.

-<code>backup.filesystem.follow_symlinks</code> determines whether to follow symbolic links or leave them out from backups.
+<code>backup.filesystem.follow_symlinks</code> determines whether to follow symbolic links or leave them out from the archive.

-<code>backup.filesystem.comment</code> serves the exact same purpose as <code>backup.database.postgres.name</code>.
+<code>backup.filesystem.comment</code> serves the exact same purpose as <code>backup.database.postgres.comment</code>.

 <br />
-<a name="ConfigOtherBackups"></a>
+<a name="ConfigMiscBackups"></a>

 ### Configuring Other Backups ###

 Misc section allows plugging extra backup scripts to OmniBackup and capture their output to archive.
 This one is also a JSON array:

-{% codeblock config.json lang:js %}
+{% codeblock config.json lang:json %}
 {
     "backup" :
     {